TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 | 404              | 200401      | No record |
 | 200              | 0           | -         |

-Successful response should contain a list consisting of info of recycle records.
+Successful response should contain a list consisting of info of recycle records, and records should be sort by recycle time(newest to oldest).

 Every record should contain following fields: